 - 1 ½ tsp salt

-- In large microwave-safe measuring cup, microwave milk on high power until starting to simmer at edges, about 2 ½ minutes.
-Stir in cold butter until melted.
-When mixture has cooled to warm, stir in beaten egg and yogurt.
+- In a large microwave-safe measuring cup, microwave the milk on high power until it starts to simmer at the edges, about 2 1/2 minutes.
+Stir in the cold butter until melted.
+When the mixture has cooled to warm, stir in the beaten egg and yogurt.

-- Combine flour, sugar, yeast and salt in the bowl of a standing mixer.
-With mixer speed on low (using beater attachment), slowly add milk mixture.
+- Combine the flour, sugar, yeast and salt in the bowl of a stand mixer.
+With the mixer on low (beater attachment), slowly add the milk mixture.
 Beat 1 minute, until thoroughly combined.
-Dough will be very wet.
-Cover with saran wrap and place in a warm spot to rise for one hour.
+The dough will be very wet.
+Cover with plastic wrap and place in a warm spot to rise for one hour.

-- Scrape dough from bowl onto a floured work surface.
-Lightly flour the top of dough, and pat down until it is about ½ inch thick.
-Use a floured 3” biscuit cutter (or a upside-down drinking glass) to make rounds.
-Gather up scraps of dough and repeat.
-Use a floured spatula to pick up the English muffins as you go, and set them aside to rise for 20 minutes.
+- Scrape the dough from the bowl onto a floured work surface.
+Lightly flour the top and pat or roll it out until about 1/2 inch thick.
+Use a floured 3-inch biscuit cutter (or an upside-down drinking glass) to cut rounds.
+Gather up the scraps and repeat.
+Use a floured spatula to pick up the muffins as you go, and set them aside to rise for 20 minutes.

-- Meanwhile, preheat oven to 400 degrees F and heat a skillet (or two) over medium heat.
-Dust skillet generously with cornmeal.
-Place English muffins 1 inch apart in skillet and cook 3-4 minutes, until golden brown on bottom.
-Flip and cook another 3-4 minutes on other side.
-Transfer to baking sheet as they’re done.
-Once all English muffins have been browned, bake in centre of oven for 7-10 minutes, until they sound hollow when you tap their tops.
+- Meanwhile, preheat the oven to 400°F (200°C) and heat a skillet (or two) over medium heat.
+Dust the skillet generously with cornmeal.
+Place the English muffins 1 inch apart and cook 3–4 minutes, until golden brown on the bottom.
+Flip and cook another 3–4 minutes.
+Transfer to a baking sheet as they're done.
+Once all are browned, bake in the centre of the oven 7–10 minutes, until they sound hollow when you tap their tops.

 Hi. 🙂